Operation Atlantis: Atlantis III and Decline (1971–73)

 Once Atlantis II was finished, Stiefel and the Atlanteans were eager to launch the craft before the Hudson River froze for the winter.
-The ferrocement boat was launched into the river at high tide, but as the tide receded, the boat capsized and lay sideways in the mud, while a kerosene lamp broke inside and partially ruined the interior.
+The ferrocement boat was launched into the river at high tide, but as the tide receded, the boat capsized and lay sideways in the mud.
+A kerosene lamp also broke inside and partially ruined the interior.
 But the concrete and steel hull survived, and the boat began its voyage down the east coast of the U.S. towards Silver Shoals.
 After a number of mishaps, including a broken propeller shaft, Atlantis II was able to reach the Bahamas.
 This success did not last, however, as a hurricane caused the boat to sink soon after.

 Despite this loss, the members of Operation Atlantis did not quit.
 Stiefel bought a new boat and moved the Operation to Tortuga Island, where the Atlanteans prepared to build Silver Shoals into dry land.
 The Haitian government was highly suspicious of their plans, and Operation Atlantis was subsequently driven off Tortuga and forced to advance its construction of Atlantis III at Silver Shoals.
-After dredging sand for a new island and even recovering silver coins from a nearby shipwreck, they had high hopes that Stiefel's dream for a libertarian polity might soon be real.
+After dredging sand for a new island and recovering silver coins from a nearby shipwreck, they had high hopes that Stiefel's dream for a libertarian polity might soon be real.

 Nevertheless, operating on local reports that pirates were diving for shipwrecks in the area, a Haitian gunboat happened upon Atlantis' construction site.
-Mistaking them for robbers, its captain ordered the Atlanteans: leave or be shot.
+Mistaking them for robbers, its captain ordered the Atlanteans to leave or be shot.
 With no arms to defend themselves and not seeking an international incident, Stiefel and his allies were forced to abandon Silver Shoals.

 After this fiasco, most of Operation Atlantis' members returned to the United States.
 To revive the project, Stiefel purchased an oil rig which he planned to tow and deposit at the Misteriosa Banks between Honduras and Cuba.
-Like the others, this craft failed as well when it was blown out to sea by a hurricane, and destroyed.
+Like the others, this craft failed when it was blown out to sea by a hurricane and destroyed.
 Stiefel's final attempt to create a libertarian nation was to buy an island off the coast of Belize with the intention of gaining freeport status from the Belizean government.
 Finally, growing old and tired of working with the bureaucracy, he put the island up for sale.
 This marked the end of Operation Atlantis.